Neuro-Ghost/CNN_EmotionRecognition/README.md

   6. Test different emotions on the camera and see how accurate the model performs

   7. Due to dataset imbalances, Model is expected to perform well on happy, sad, angry, surprise neutral but poorly on disgust and fear.

+     It is recommended to use PyCharm IDE when runing the .py scripts

 # Contributions
 Feel free to contriubte by possibly: